Our Work

 Through this program, we partner with like-minded organizations to provide environmental education and wildlife experiences for children living near protected areas.
 By funding sanctuary visits, game drives, and interactive conservation programs, we aim to inspire the next generation of wildlife guardians.
 As the program evolves, we remain adaptable to the unique needs of communities near the habitats we protect, ensuring that conservation benefits both people and wildlife for generations to come.

-In 2024, the Kevin Richardson Foundation started its partnership with Lessons in Conservation to engage older students from underprivileged communities in biodiversity and conservation education.
-Through immersive experiences including K9 unit demonstrations, game drives, and wildlife encounters, the program reinforced key ecological concepts and inspired a new generation of conservationists.
+In 2024, the Kevin Richardson Foundation launched its Cubs to Conservation (C2C) programme in partnership with Lessons in Conservation (LiC) to engage older students from underprivileged communities in biodiversity and conservation education.
+Through immersive experiences, including K9 unit demonstrations, game drives, and close-up wildlife encounters, the programme reinforces key ecological concepts and inspires a new generation of conservationists.

 University of Pretoria